How to Add or Remove Auto Filters in Excel in Python

 filtercolumn = sheet.AutoFilters[0]

-# Add a date filter to filter data related to February 2022
+# Add a custom filter to filter data that does not contain the string "Drinks"

 # Apply the filter